Onpage SEO overdose – Are you making this serious mistake?

 Onpage SEO overdose Are you making this serious mistake

-There is an unwritten rule when optimizing Onpage SEO as allowing only one H1 tag.
-H1 is the main heading of the page, must contain keywords and represents a summary of the content of the page or article that said.
+There is an unwritten rule when optimizing Onpage SEO: only one H1 tag.
+H1 is the main heading of the page, must contain keywords, and represents a summary of the content of the page or article that said.

-Using more than one H1 tag per page is an overdose optimization behavior.
-Googlebot will be “confused” when crawling this page because they will not know what is the target to represent the most important content of the page, so remember, a page/post only needs an H1 tag.
+Using more than one H1 tag per page is an optimization behavior.
+Googlebot will be “confused” when crawling this page because it will not know what the target is to represent the most important content of the page, so remember, a page/post only needs an H1 tag.

 You will probably use a lot of H2, H3, and H4 but it should only be an H1 tag.

-Spam link and keyword in footer: not an effective way of Onpage SEO
+Spam link and keyword in the footer: not an effective way of Onpage SEO

 Onpage SEO overdose Are you making this serious mistake